Home

 Welcome!

-Effective May 1, 2023, the office of the Circuit Court Clerk ‘s drop boxes for court filing and paperwork at the entrance to the Justice Center will be removed.
-The drop boxes were installed in response to COVID-19 safety protocols in 2020, and the applicable Supreme Court Administrative orders have since been rescinded.
+Attention Attorneys: Nearly all cases are now required to be e-filed.
 Attorneys are highly encouraged to utilize the KCOJ eFiling system, which provides electronic verification of filing and allows images of the documents to be displayed in CourtNet 2.01, or the respective counters that are open during normal business hours.
-As noted above nearly all cases types will have mandatory e-filing by December 2023.
+Judges will soon be doing e-orders that will expedite notice.

 Don’t have a credit card, no problem.
 You can now pay fines and fees with cash at a number of retail locations.
 For more information check out this Quick Reference Guide.
 Stay tuned for more ways to pay in cash coming soon.